bridgecrew-perf6/important-deployment/README.md

 }
 ```

-* DELETE: you see something similar as it follows:
+* DELETED: you see something similar as it follows:

 ```
 {